timdeb08/Programmeerproject/README.md

  *Hardest part*:
  - Link the visualizations
- - Use several variables for the x-axis with a dropdown menu
+ - Use several variables for the x-axis of scatterplot with a dropdown menu
- - Create datamap with the different regions
+ - Create datamap with the different regions and values

 <!-- Arbeidsmarkt situatie jongeren tussen 15 en 27 jaar per gemeente in Nederland, met wel of geen uitkering - datamap